tseemann/snasm/README.md

 # Align all FASTA files, use first one as reference
 % snasm -d outdir asms/*.fasta

+# Provide a list of filenames in a file
+% snasm -d outdir -i genomes.fofn

 # Choose a specific reference
 % snasm -d outdir -r ref.gbk asms/*.fa